 Anticipate user concerns

 A great way to use microcopy is to anticipate user concerns, so that they don’t get stuck in a flow.
-An example is when the dating app Bumble confirms that the main photo can be changed later:
+Known as mental relaxers, here’s an example from the dating app Bumble.
+By confirming that the main photo can be changed later, new users don’t have to fret about finding the perfect picture before signing up:

 There are numerous other examples of similar scenarios in today’s apps.
 You’re probably familiar with statements like “You can review your order before paying”, “You can always change this later,” “We only send relevant updates”, “We never share your data with third parties”, and “We hate spam as much as you do.”
 It’s a simple and effective way to give users the confidence to move to the next step (as long as the statement is true, of course).